Can’t make it to the Toronto International Film Festival? No worries! Try one of these fabulous film festivals instead.

 Toronto Palestine Film Festival

-To mark its 15th anniversary, this volunteer-run celebration of Palestinian arts and culture showcases a selection of films, performances, discussions, studio visits and even an Instagram takeover—all of which explore the vibrant traditions and practices shared by members of the Palestinian diaspora.
+To mark its 17th anniversary, this volunteer-run celebration of Palestinian arts and culture showcases a selection of films, performances, discussions, and more —all of which explore the vibrant traditions and practices shared by members of the Palestinian diaspora.
+This year’s lineup includes Palestinian singer, composer, and flautist Nai Barghouti in her Canadian concert debut.

 Rendezvous with Madness Festival